Review Notes for the Deep Learning Course

 image-20240229173938173

-The transformer adopts an encoder-decoder architecture, as shown in the figure.
+The transformer adopts an encoder-decoder architecture, as shown in the figure below.
 The Encoder layer and Decoder layer are each composed of 6 identical encoders and decoders stacked together, making the model architecture more complex.
-Among them, the Encoder layer introduces the Muti-Head mechanism, which can be computed in parallel, while the Decoder layer still needs to be computed serially.
+Among them, the Encoder layer introduces the Multi-Head mechanism, allowing parallel computation, while the Decoder layer still requires serial computation.

 image-20240229164618573

-• Self-attention: Calculates the association of every word in the sentence with other words, helping the model to better understand the context semantics
+• Self-attention: Calculate the association of each word in the sentence with other words, helping the model better understand contextual semantics

-• Multi-head attention: Each head focuses on different parts of the sentence, enhancing the Attention mechanism’s expression ability of the impact between words within the sentence Why does the Transformer need Multi-head Attention?
-The original paper states that the reason for using Multi-head Attention is to divide the model into multiple heads, forming multiple subspaces, allowing the model to pay attention to different aspects of information, and then integrating all aspects of information together.
-Intuitively, multi-head attention helps the network to capture a richer set of features/information.
+• Multi-head attention: Each head focuses on different positions in the sentence, enhancing the expression ability of the Attention mechanism in focusing on the interactions between words within the sentence Why does the Transformer need Multi-head Attention?
+The original paper mentions that the reason for performing Multi-head Attention is to divide the model into multiple heads, forming multiple subspaces, allowing the model to focus on different aspects of information and finally integrate information from various aspects.
+Intuitively, multi-head attention helps the network capture richer features/information.

-• Feedforward Neural Network FFN: Introduces a nonlinear transformation to the encoder, enhancing the model’s fitting ability.
+• Feed Forward Network (FFN): Introduces nonlinear transformation to the encoder, enhancing the model’s fitting ability

-• The Decoder accepts output input while also receiving encoder input, helping the current node to focus on the content that needs attention.
+• The Decoder receives input from the output while also receiving input from the encoder, helping the current node obtain the content that needs to be focused on

-• Positional Encoding: The coding of position information is positioned after the embedding of both encoder and decoder, and before each block.
-It is critically important; without it, the model cannot function.
-Positional Encoding is a unique mechanism of the transformer, compensating for the Attention mechanism’s inability to capture the position information of tokens in a sequence.
-It allows the positional information and the semantic information (embedding) of each token to be thoroughly integrated and conveyed into the expressions of sequences that have undergone complex transformations.
+• Positional Encoding: Positional information encoding is located after the embedding of the encoder and decoder, before each block.
+It is very important; without this part, the model cannot run.
+Positional Encoding is a unique mechanism of the transformer, compensating for the inability of the Attention mechanism to capture the positional information of tokens in a sequence, allowing the positional information of each token to be fully integrated with its semantic information (embedding) and transmitted to all subsequent complex transformations of sequence representations.

-• Mask Mechanism: Mask refers to masking some values, preventing them from affecting parameter updates.
-There are two types of masks in the Transformer model, namely padding mask and sequence mask.
-The padding mask is required in all scaled dot-product attention, while sequence mask is only used in the decoder’s self-attention.
+• Mask Mechanism: Masking refers to covering certain values so that they do not affect parameter updates.
+The Transformer model involves two types of masks, namely padding mask and sequence mask.
+Among them, the padding mask is used in all scaled dot-product attention, while the sequence mask is only used in the self-attention of the decoder.

-• If the input sequence is too long, it involves truncating the left part of the content and directly discarding the excess.
+• If the input sequence is too long, take the content on the left and discard the excess.

-• Attention mechanisms should not focus on these, thus these positions’ values are added with a very large negative number (negative infinity); hence, after softmax, the probabilities of these positions will be close to 0.
+• The attention mechanism should not focus on these, add a very large negative number (negative infinity) to these positions, so that after softmax, the probability of these positions will be close to 0.

-• Sequence Mask: Ensures that the decoder cannot see future information.
-For a sequence, at time_step t, the decoding output should only rely on outputs before time t and not on outputs after t.
-Therefore, it’s necessary to mask the information after t.
-This results in creating an upper triangular matrix with all zeros in the upper triangle.
-This matrix is applied to each sequence.
+• Sequence mask: Ensures that the decoder cannot see future information.
+For a sequence, at time_step t, the decoding output should only depend on the output before time t, not the output after time t.
+Therefore, information after t needs to be hidden.
+Generate an upper triangular matrix, where the upper triangle values are all 0.
+Apply this matrix to each sequence.

 • Residual Network:

-Network degradation phenomenon: Under the precondition that neural networks can converge, as the depth of the network increases, the performance of the network first gradually increases to saturation and then rapidly declines.
+Network degradation phenomenon: When a neural network can converge, as the depth of the network increases, the network performance first gradually increases to saturation, then rapidly decreases.

-In the transformer model, both the encoder and decoder have 6 layers.
-To ensure that the model can still achieve good training effects when it has many layers, a residual network is introduced.
-Addresses the network degradation issue caused by excessive depth
+In the transformer model, the encoder and decoder each have 6 layers.
+To ensure that the model can still achieve good training results when the number of layers is deep, a residual network is introduced into the model.
+Solves the network degradation problem caused by deep networks

 image-20240229164625533